PizzoN-CityLF/ArchiveAide/README.md

    * `Part` - Moves to the next "Part".
 The Part is the optional tertiary data structure of ArchiveAide.
 Parts do not change the tree structure, and are only extra data that can be used in other applications.
    * `End` - Ends the file.
 This is not automatically placed, and must be added by the user.

 *Note:* All files should begin with `Box Folder` to ensure that the program is placing the first item into a Box and a Folder.
+If beginning in a part, `Box Folder Part` should open the file.

 All files also have a local string, which is in the format:
 `1 2 ... n-1 n Date #[#] #[#] #### [To ####]`, where n is the number of pages of that file.